How Do Neural Networks Estimate Optical Flow? A Neuropsychology-Inspired Study: Network response to dilation rotation

 \subsection{Results}

 The peak responses of \texttt{c6} filters which have a higher activation to dilation than to translation (i.e., approximately $15\%$ of the active filters) are shown in Fig. \ref{fig:grid_dil}.
-These filters show a radially dispersed pattern along the $\theta$-axis, and a peak in the distribution of half spatial wavelengths near 200 pixels, which is to be expected given the nature of the training dataset.
+These filters show a radially dispersed pattern along the $\theta$-axis, and a peak in the distribution of half spatial wavelengths near 200 pixels.
 Lastly, peak responses are often close to the temporal aliasing limit and the maximum scaling value of the gridsearch.
 This is similar to the temporal peak response location for the translation gridsearch (see Fig. \ref{fig:trans}).

 In Fig. \ref{fig:grid_rot}, the peak responses of the \texttt{c6} filters for the rotation gridsearch are shown.
 It can be observed that most filters are active near the temporal translation and temporal rotational aliasing limit.
 Also, a peak in the distribution of half spatial wavelengths can be identified around 250 pixels, which is slightly higher than expected.
 A possible explanation for this discrepancy is that rotation is actually a 3D motion and thus the scale should also be limited along its radial axis.
 Approximately $45\%$ of the active \texttt{c6} filters activate more on rotation than on translation, which could be due to the fact that we do not limit the wavelength along the axis of rotation.
 The points in the motion field at the far end of the receptive field then move with a very high velocity, and therefore, the response of the filters is higher.